jeaubin/katacoda-scenarios/robot/step1.md

 `show interface brief`{{execute}}
 `show ip ospf`{{execute}}

-Type cntrl+d to get out of the device.
+Type ctrl+d to get out of the device.

 Remembering all the configurations and all the state is not an easy task.